-With the death of the Parish Priest of Gzira, Fr Anton, coincidentally having the same surname of Manché, although unrelated, Archbishop Caruana appointed Fr Carlo Parish Priest of that parish, which had increased in importance.
+With the death of the Parish Priest of Gzira, Fr Anton Manché, a third cousin of Carlo, Archbishop Caruana appointed Fr Carlo Parish Priest of that parish, which had increased in importance.
 On 12 March 1935, the new Parish Priest took possession of the parish, among the joy of the people who had already known him for his goodness, his work and his wisdom.

 If, as we saw, Fr Carlo excelled in his studies and at music, we now see him glowing in his pastoral career.
 Fr Michael Angelo Camilleri gave me a pile of papers with sincere and reliable declarations made by persons who knew the new Parish Priest very well, lived and worked with him in the parish.
 From these declarations I extracted the following about the virtues, work and sacrifices of Fr Carlo Manché.